ClareBee/learnJS/README.md

 ```

 The app runs on localhost:3000 and should launch on the welcome page visible above
+###
+User can:
+* add new questions to the database
+* delete questions
+* take a quiz - with a pop-up dog gif for full marks!
+* do a drag-and-drop multiple-choice test

 ### Progress
 This is an ongoing project, started in the final week of a coding bootcamp.